• About Us

 Step 5: Claim Your UMID Card

 You will receive a text message from the SSS when your UMID ID card is ready for pickup.
 Regular UMID cards should be claimed at the SSS branch where the card application and appointment was made.
-Applicants who enrolled their UMID cards as ATM cards can claim their cards at their chosen bank’s branch within 30 days from receipt of the SMS notification from the SSS.

 Regular UMID cards must be claimed within 60 days from receipt of the SMS notification from the SSS.
 Beyond this 60-day period, unclaimed cards can be verified if they are still available for pickup by calling the SSS hotline.
 Unclaimed cards will be destroyed after five (5) years.

-To know the status of your UMID card application, call the SSS hotline 8920-6401 local 5714 or email [email protected].
+To know the status of your UMID card application, call the SSS hotline (02) 8920-6401 local 5714 or email sss_id@sss.gov.ph.
 You may verify the status or availability of your UMID card if you have changed your mobile number or if you did not receive a text notification from the SSS within 30 days after your application.

 Due to the current situation, the production of UMID cards might be delayed so it’s advisable to check the status of your application from time to time by logging in to your My.SSS account or by calling or emailing the SSS.